-NFL Odds: How Likely Is Dez Bryant-Patriots Pairing For NFL Stretch Run?
+NESN

 It’s been nearly two years since Bryant last appeared in an NFL game.
 He played in all 16 games for the Cowboys in 2017, catching 69 passes for 838 yards and six touchdowns.
 Decent numbers, yes, but also a far cry from Bryant’s prime production when he caught 41 touchdowns over a three-year stretch from 2012 to 2015.

-Stil, Bryant’s large frame — 6-foot-2, 220 pounds — might make him an intriguing option for contenders looking to boost their receiving corps, especially as it pertains to red-zone offense.
+Still, Bryant’s large frame — 6-foot-2, 220 pounds — might make him an intriguing option for contenders looking to boost their receiving corps, especially as it pertains to red-zone offense.

 Would the New England Patriots — who released wideout Josh Gordon last week — be interested?
 Perhaps New England first needs to see what it has in first-round draft pick N’Keal Harry, who should make his NFL debut after the Patriots’ Week 10 bye.
 But if he’s not up to speed, maybe reaching out to Bryant or taking his call would make some sense.